ibm-cloud-docs/Cloudant/api/authorization.md

 -->

-The response contains the generated key and password.
+The response includes the generated key and password.

 See the following example response to request an API key: